 Otherwise, it just means you have to wait longer after arriving at 3:00 am & waiting until sunrise (~6:00 am) to depart.

 The boat takes approximately 2 hours & you can sit/sleep at the bus terminal.

 Technically, there are four ways to get from Bluefields to Little Corn Island:

 - Rio Escondido ferry – leaves Wednesday morning at 9:00 am & returns Thursday at 9:00 am

 - Ferry from El Bluff – C$50 panga ride from Bluefield to El Bluff

 - Captain D – beds on a cargo ship from El Rama (unreliable)

 - Cargo ship – negotiating a ride

-Rio Escondido Ferry: Bluefields to the Corn Islands
+Rio Escondido Ferry: Bluefields to Little Corn Island

-Assuming you want a semi-reliable option, the Rio Escondido ferry remains your best bet to get to the Corn Islands without flying.
+Assuming you want a semi-reliable option, the Rio Escondido ferry remains your best bet for how to get to Little Corn Island without flying.